MCP Server

 Connect AI assistants like Claude or ChatGPT to your Business Platform projects via the Model Context Protocol (MCP)

 The Business Platform exposes a remote Model Context Protocol (MCP) server that lets you connect AI assistants — such as Claude, ChatGPT, or any MCP-compatible client — directly to your projects.
-Once connected, you can use natural language to query data, create entries, update records, and more.
+Once connected, you can use natural language to create projects, define data types, query data, create entries, update records, and more.

 Quick start

-- Open your AI client's MCP server settings (e.g. Claude Desktop: Settings > MCP Servers)
+- Open your AI client's connector settings (e.g. Claude: Settings > Connectors > Add custom connector)

 - Add the server URL: